Are you searching for the best neighborhood in Bellingham, WA?

 Use the links below to search homes for sale in Bellingham and surrounding communities.
 Each of these pages contains the active homes for sale for that area, updated multiple times a day.
 If you already know which communities you like, be sure to contact us so we can send you the newest homes right when they hit the market.

 Alabama Hill is a vibrant and beloved community in Bellingham, Washington.
-Perched atop a hill, the neighborhood boasts stunning views of Bellingham Bay from many homes.
+Perched atop a hill, the neighborhood has stunning views of Bellingham Bay from many homes.
 Built in the 1960s and 70s, this neighborhood has single-family houses have stood the test of time and make for a charming residential atmosphere.

 The area is teeming with recreational opportunities and family fun.
 The greenway corridor also includes an overpass of Alabama Street that connects it to Whatcom Creek Trail, making this area especially convenient for those who love the outdoors.